The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Results

-In Figure~\ref{HRtimes}, presented in the Appendix B, we show the Hertzsprung--Russell diagram of the U30 model in the $L_{\rm bol}$--$T_{\rm eff}$ plane at several key evolutionary times, including 2 Gyr to capture the system during the onset of mass segregation.
+In Fig.~\ref{HRtimes} we show the Hertzsprung--Russell diagram of the U30 model in the $L_{\rm bol}$--$T_{\rm eff}$ plane at several key evolutionary times, including 2 Gyr to capture the system during the onset of mass segregation.
 The HR diagrams are generated using the stellar and binary evolution prescriptions of \cite{Hurley2005} and their updated implementations \citep{Kamlahetal2022b, spurzem2023, vergara2025}.

 Figure~\ref{fig:Ltypeovertime} shows the luminosity evolution of the different stellar populations in the UFD.
 Black holes are excluded, as their luminosity contribution is negligible.
 The most massive stars evolve into neutron stars or black holes within the first 20--25 Myr, forming compact remnants with low luminosities.
 Main-sequence stars dominate the luminosity budget during the first 100 Myr, while red giant branch stars become comparable contributors at $\sim 1{\,}000$ Myr and subsequently dominate the luminosity of the UFD.
 This occurs as stars near the upper end of the main sequence ignite hydrogen shell burning and evolve into red giants, leading to a substantial increase in the total luminosity of the system.